Easy bento bag tutorial – under 30 minutes!

 You can use these bento bags for bulk shopping, gift wrapping, a lunch box, and even a camera bag.
 Best of all, it’s simple enough that even a dysfunctional seamstress like myself can whip one up in just about 30 minutes with a sewing machine.

-Where I shop for fabric (some links are affiliates):
+Where I shop for fabric

 - second-hand stores.
 Especially for bags or other items I know will get a lot of use (ie. dirty), older material is cheap and awesome!